bartbalaz/janus-container/README.md

 The Janus target image mounts the following host volumes:
 * */var/www/html/container* (to container */html*): Upon startup the target image copies the content of the folder containing the Janus HTML samples.
 This folder is accessible through HTTPS.
-Please note that the /var/www/html folder contains the Nginx default index.html page, it is accessible through HTTP.
+Please note that the /var/www/html folder contains the Nginx default index.html page which is accessible through HTTP.
 Its purpose is to allow Letsencrypt host validation.
 * */var/janus/recordings* (to container */janus/bin/janus-recordings*): This folder is used by the target image to store the video room recordings (when enabled).
 * */etc/letsencrypt/live/* (to container */etc/certs*) and */etc/letsecrypt/archive* (to container */archive*): These folders contain the links and actual Letsencrypt certificates requried for TLS and DTLS shared by both Nginx and Janus gateway
+The Janus build image mounts the following host volume:
-* /var/run/docker.sock enables the build image to use the host Docker service
+* */var/run/docker.sock* (to container */var/run/docker.sock*) enables the build image to use the host Docker service

 ## Process
 The figure below depicts the target image creation process.